nix-community/nix-index-database/README.md

 1. Follow the [manual](https://github.com/nix-community/home-manager/blob/master/docs/nix-flakes.adoc) to set up home-manager with flakes.
 2. Include the home-manager module in your configuration:

+> [!IMPORTANT]
+> When using this module do not also include `nix-index` in your home.packages list as this
+> will conflict with the nix-index wrapper provided by this project.

 ```nix
 {